ABOUT US

 Marilou Maglione: Marilou is Director of Anatomic Pathology for the UVA Health System.
 She is also a farmer and beekeeper (one of Batesville's wonderful bee keepers).
 Marilou’s field on the east side of the village hosts Batesville Day and Apple Butter Weekend each year.
 She hopes to create a safe walkable path along Plank Road from the Batesville Market to her field events.

-John Pollock: John is the founder of the Batesville Historic Society and led the establishment of the Batesville Historic District.
+John Pollock: John is the founder of the Batesville Historic Society (now part of our HBVA organization) and led the establishment of the Batesville Historic District.
 Now retired, John raised his family in this area and has been an active member of the Batesville community for many years.
 John is a past president of the Batesville Ruritans.
 He lives in one of Batesville's historic homes on Plank Road.

 Bonnie Riedesel: Bonnie recently retired as the Executive Director of the Central Shenandoah Planning District Commission (CSPDC).
 Her work with the CSPDC included community development, affordable housing, hazard mitigation, and transportation and greenway planning.
 Bonnie and her family moved from McClellanville, South Carolina to Batesville, Virginia in 1994.
 They purchased the Charles T Page, Sr. house (circa 1910) on Schoolhouse Hill just above The Batesville Market and have lived there for over 30 years.